 Family Pension History

 The important change since 1985 was the restoration of the Commuted Portion of pension.
 After 1986 there was an important change, the commutation period government fixed without medical board examinations and its recommendations.
 The government started the restoration of family pension since 1994.
 Since 2001, there were more changes, the number of years for commutation decreased.
-The Govt fixed commutation limit 40% instead of 50%.
+The Govt fixed the commutation limit 40% instead of 50%.
 In 2005, the further decreased to 35% instead of 40%.
-The government also fixed the increase of pension on current pension instead of gross pension.
+The government also fixed the increase of pension on current pension instead of a gross pension.

 In 2010 they made an important change, Govt increased Family pension in such a way that:

 - In case of during service death, family pension increased from 75% to 100%